-The Santa Barbara County Water Agency conducts a weather modification program better known as "cloudseeding" to augment rainfall and runoff in watersheds behind the major water reservoirs; Lake Cachuma and Gibraltar Dam on the Santa Ynez River and Twitchell Reservoir near Santa Maria.
-For the Twitchell Reservoir component of the program only the Huasna and Alamo watersheds are seeded, not the rain shadowed area of the Cuyama River drainage.
+The Santa Barbara County Water Agency (SBCWA) conducts a precipitation enhancement program, also known as "cloud seeding," to augment natural precipitation to increase surface water runoff in watersheds behind the major water reservoirs.
+These reservoirs include Cachuma Reservoir and Gibraltar Dam on the Santa Ynez River and Twitchell Reservoir on the Cuyama River near Santa Maria.
+The target areas of operation are located above the reservoirs and are illustrated on the map.

-Most storms that arrive in Santa Barbara County are abundant in moisture but limited in condensation nuclei.
-Water droplets or ice particles form on microscopic condensation nuclei, extremely small particles of dust or dirt in the atmosphere.
+Most storms in Santa Barbara County are abundant in moisture but limited in condensation nuclei.
+Water droplets or ice particles form on microscopic condensation nuclei, which are extremely small particles of dust or dirt in the atmosphere.
 Research has shown that many of these storms have embedded convective bands with super-cooled water vapor.
-Super-cooled water vapor is water vapor existing below the freezing point but does not freeze due to extremely low atmospheric pressure.
-By identifying these embedded convective bands and injecting artificial hydroscopic material into the cloud mass, cloudseeding provides a mechanism to move the moisture from the cloud mass to the surface of the earth where it is needed.
-Seeding is accomplished by both ground and aircraft.
-In some instances it is more cost effective to seed from the ground and in others with aircraft.
-Currently six land based sites are utilized, from north to south they are: Mt.
-Lospe, Harris Grade, Sudden Peak, Refugio Pass, West Camino Cielo and Gibraltar Road.
-View a short video clip of one of the ground sites in action.
+Super-cooled water vapor exists below the freezing point but does not freeze due to extremely low atmospheric pressure.
+Cloud seeding injects artificial hydroscopic material into the convective bands and cloud mass, providing a mechanism to move the moisture from the cloud mass to the surface of the earth where it is needed.

-Cloudseeding programs are conducted throughout California and are common throughout the world.
-The SBCWA recognizes cloudseeding as a very safe and cost effective means of promoting adequate water supplies.
-The California Department of Water Resources labels cloudseeding a "safe and effective means of augmenting local water supplies."
-The American Society of Civil Engineers recognizes cloudseeding and has produced an operations guidelines manual.
-The Bureau of Reclamation has done several studies on effects and repeatedly found no negative impacts.
-The Weather Modification Association has a statement on silver toxicity which indicates no harmful effects.
-Santa Barbara"s program is in compliance with the California Environmental Quality Act and conducted in accordance with all applicable laws and licensing.
+Cloud seeding programs are conducted throughout California and are common throughout the world.
+The SBCWA recognizes cloud seeding as a safe and cost effective means of enhancing water supplies.
+The California Department of Water Resources labels cloud seeding a "safe and effective means of augmenting local water supplies."
+The American Society of Civil Engineers (ASCE) recognizes cloud seeding and has produced an operations guidelines manual.
+The Weather Modification Association and the North American Weather Modification Council provide excellent information on international programs, studies, methodology, and seeding material.
+Santa Barbara's program is in compliance with the California Environmental Quality Act and conducted in accordance with all applicable laws and licensing.